Steal this Interview Stories framework

 1) The Purposeful Path Accelerator 🚀 My signature done-with-you group coaching program & community will help you get clarity on your professional path, plus upgrade your story and strategy to confidently transition into a career that fuels your life.
 Learn more and apply.

-2) 1:1 Career Transition Coaching 💛 Rebuild your confidence and navigate your career transition with private 1:1 support and in-depth feedback every step of the way.
-Book a Call to chat about your goals, see if we’re a good fit to partner up, and learn more about which coaching program is the right fit for you.
+2) 1:1 Career Transition Coaching 💛 Rebuild your confidence and navigate your career transition with private 1:1 support.
+Book a Call to see if we’re a good fit to partner up and learn which coaching program is the right fit for you.

 4) Follow me on LinkedIn ✨ for daily advice on navigating career transitions, job search tips, and building your career by design.